abhirambr345/MD_agglomeration_code/README.txt

 Folder names:
-single_cnt	- consists of MD code and dependent files for simulating fracture properties of PNC with single CNT reinforcement six_cnt		- consists of MD code and dependent files for simulating fracture properties of PNC with six CNTs - the most agglomerated case in our study equilibration   - MD code for running sequence of equilibration tension		- MD code for running uniaxial tension boundary condition
+single_cnt	- consists of MD code and dependent files for simulating fracture properties of PNC with single CNT reinforcement equilibration   - MD code for running sequence of equilibration tension		- MD code for running uniaxial tension boundary condition